 Our paper is primarily concerned with the algorithmic problems introduced by such technologies.
-The basic problem of how to optimally enhance a given fixed datacenter topology with reconfigurable links has already been studied in the literature, both in the static setting, e.g., [27, 30, 29], as well as in the dynamic setting [12, 24, 64].
-For example, Avin et al. [12] presented a statically optimal dynamic network, ReNets, which finds an optimal tradeoff between the benefits and costs of reconfigurations.
-The static problem is related to graph augmentation models, which consider the problem of adding edges to a given graph, so that path lengths are reduced.
-For example, Meyerson and Tagiku [52] study how to add "shortcut edges" to minimize the average shortest path distances, Bilò et al. [16] and Demaine and Zadimoghaddam [21] study how to augment a network to reduce its diameter, and there are several interesting results on how to add "ghost edges" to a graph such that it becomes (more) "small world" [54, 55, 33].
+In this regard, our paper is related to graph augmentation models, which consider the problem of adding edges to a given graph, so that path lengths are reduced.
+For example, Meyerson and Tagiku [43] study how to add "shortcut edges" to minimize the average shortest path distances, Bilò et al. [12] and Demaine and Zadimoghaddam [16] study how to augment a network to reduce its diameter, and there are several interesting results on how to add "ghost edges" to a graph such that it becomes (more) "small world" [25, 45, 46].
 However, these edge additions can be optimized globally and in a biased manner, and hence do not form a matching.
 In particular, it is impractical (and does not scale) to add many flexible links per node in practice.
-The dynamic setting is related to classic switch scheduling problems [47, 20].

-Another line of related works considers the design of demand-aware networks from scratch [8, 35, 7, 9], ignoring the fixed topology which is available in current architectures (and in the near future).
-Also for this model, dynamic approaches which come with provable guarantees, have been proposed in the literature, e.g., SplayNets [59] and Push-Down Trees [10].
+Another line of related works considers the design of demand-aware networks from scratch [6, 7, 27], ignoring the fixed topology which is available in current architectures (and in the near future).
+In this regard, the works by Foerster et al. [22] are more closely related to our paper: the authors present algorithms that enhance a given network with a matching to optimize the (weighted average) route lengths.
+However, all the papers discussed in this paragraph so far focus on the static problem variant and do not consider dynamic reconfiguration over time.
+Reconfigurable networks over time which explicitly account for reconfiguration costs include Eclipse [54], SplayNets [50] and Push-Down Trees [8], which however do not provide a deterministic guarantee on the competitive ratio of the online algorithm and in case of [8, 50] are also limited to tree networks.